 Endurance Workouts for Seniors

-Unlike Strength workouts, which is mainly weight training done in Gyms and with weights only, there are various endurance exercises.
+Unlike Strength workouts, mainly weight training done in Gyms and with weights only, there are various endurance exercises.

-There are athletes like Fauja Singh who run even at the age of 100.
-There are hordes of senior citizens taking part in marathons worldwide, it is still only a tiny percentage.
+There are athletes like Fauja Singh who runs even at the age of 100.
+There are hordes of senior citizens taking part in marathons worldwide.
+It is still only a tiny percentage.